NSLS-II/PyXRF/README.md

 -------------------------

-We support installation on Linux/Mac/Windows, please refer [How to install PyXRF](http://nsls-ii.github.io/PyXRF/installation.html)
+We support installation on Linux/Mac/Windows, please refer to [How to install PyXRF](http://nsls-ii.github.io/PyXRF/installation.html)

 ### Youtube tutorial